Teriks/LibLSLCC/README.md

 type (Release or Debug), and the active solution platform to the desired architecture before doing this, so that the settings acutally apply to the type of build you want.

-Binaries for all projects are placed in their project directory under bin/(Architecture x86|x64)/(Build Type Release|Debug)

 #Building LibLSLCC on *Nix Platforms with xbuild/monodevelop